jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 Think about it upfront, test regularly all major browser engines, and make sure the keep the balance right. **Create views or filters in your analytics tool to be able to quickly isolate stats from different browsers**, different countries etc. When deploying major changes, make sure to check each view separately.

+# Trust but verify

+Be wary of the blog posts that offer silver bullets and never mention any drawbacks.
+Always test on multiple browsers and device types.

 # Remember that one size does not fit all

 What is good for users on high bandwidth network -- for example, prefetching -- is not always good for users with limited data plans or low bandwidth (developing countries, users on data roaming).
 [Networking Information API, Client Hints, dynamic request rewriting through a service worker](https://calendar.perfplanet.com/2018/dynamic-resources-browser-network-device-memory/) might be useful to mitigate some of those concerns.

+# Write down what you learn

+It's easy to get lost when learning too many things too fast.
+Write down the new things you discovered, bookmark useful URLs etc. so that you can come back to them later.
+Opening tickets in the issue tracker to further research some ideas might also do the trick.

+# Reach out to the community

+Perf community is not big, but if you get stuck, you can often count on good and curious people willing to help on [WebPageTest forum](https://www.webpagetest.org/forums/).
+Twitter might also be a good source of information that are not always written elsewhere.

 # Keep learning and keep shipping, one thing at a time

 Understanding the intricacies of web performance takes time, and even equipped with all the knowledge, finding the right course of action might be difficult.
 Sometimes you just have to roll up your sleeves, do some grunt work, and experiment by trial and error.

 No one have found yet a performance silver bullet.
-Learn new things, come up with ideas, try them out, measure, consider the trade-offs, and ship the improvements... one at a time!
+Learn new things, come up with ideas, try them out, measure, consider the trade-offs, and ship the improvements -- one at a time.

+Enjoy your performance journey!